apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

     but not reliable.
 Added framework for future I2C and SPI flexcomm drivers (mostly empty files for now)
   2017-12-12:  The SDRAM is now functional passes the commplete RAM test.
+    Included configurations and logic to add none, portions, or all of the external SDRAM to the system heap.
+Brought in the LPC1788 LCD driver.
+    The LPC1788 LCD registers are identical to the LPC54xx (other than a minor clock source setting).
+That port required modifications only for differences in some SYSCON and pin-related settings.
+No testing has yet been performed.

 Configurations
 ==============